MakeAWishFoundation/SwiftyMocky/README.md

 Every protocol in source directories, having this annotation, will be added to `Mock.generated.swift`

-@objc protocols are also supported, but needs to be explicity marked with ObjcProtocol annotation:
+@objc protocols are also supported, but needs to be explicitly marked with ObjcProtocol annotation:

 ```swift
 //sourcery: AutoMockable